MatthewSchmelz/Webite-with-functioning-Arcade-and-Database-IT202/Project/Milestone2.md

 #### Make sure if the **screenshot** contains code that you have a relevant comment with your ucid, date, and explanation of what you're attempting, if not max grade for this item is 75%.
 #### Provide a Github URL to each **screenshot** you've uploaded with a caption
 > Screenshot:   ![Rage](https://user-images.githubusercontent.com/113381682/207090725-36ab94c2-7693-432a-bed4-5cd0dea2f0bf.PNG)
+The Complete homepage for milestone2, showing the homepage, link to the game, and the leaderboards

 </ul>